 Rewards drive people to pledge, and honour those who do pledge.
 People want to support you, but a reward should inspire them to open their wallets and pledge.
 Really great rewards should inspire them to pledge even more.

 Remember: Rewards should depend on the amount pledged.
-For example, a $5 pledge could be a simple thank you, but a $1000 should be an experience that only you could deliver.
+For example, a $5 pledge could be a simple thank you, but a $1000 pledge should be an experience that only you could deliver.

-e.g. Kiwi artist Max Bellamy wrote his/her pledger’s names in the Sweden snow.
+e.g. Kiwi artist Max Bellamy wrote pledger’s names in the Sweden snow.
 (OK, this one is more like a cold fuzzy! ….)